Harman Kardon Invoke Bluetooth Voice-Activated Speaker w/ Cortana for $33

-That's the lowest price we could find for a refurbished unit by $7.
+That's $197 off list and the best price we've seen.
+You'll pay around $40 for a new unit elsewhere.
 Buy Now at Newegg

 - Sold by NothingButSavings via Newegg.